12 Trading Psychology Lessons From “Art of War”

 This one isn’t advice so much as it is an objective observation of reality.

-The trader who does his homework and puts in the time to know himself and his strategy intimately will always have a lethal advantage over the trader who slacks off, doesn’t care to develop self-awareness or self-discipline and doesn’t act consistently.
+The trader who does their homework and puts in the time to know themselves and their strategy intimately will always have a lethal advantage over the trader who slacks off, doesn’t care to develop self-awareness or self-discipline, and doesn’t act consistently.